emilkje/dotvim/README.md

 ##Updating plugins

-Since we installed the plugins as git submodules, the update process is really simple:
+Since the plugins are installed as git submodules, the update process is really simple:

 	git submodule update